Top 5 Greenest States in America

 (1) Vail, Colorado- Vail, Colorado is a popular tourist destination for individuals seeking to vacation in a colder environment and participate in winter activities.
 Vail is home to many ski resorts.
 One fact that most may not know about Vail, Colorado is that many of its ski resorts embrace carbon neutral sources of power.
 Vail, Colorado and the surrounding ski resorts were one of the first towns to incorporate the use of wind energy as a way to decrease global warming.
 Vail, Colorado purchases wind credits as a way to offset the energy that is used.
 Snow lovers and eco-conscious individuals would really enjoy their stay here.

 (2) Venice, Italy- Venice is completely automobile free even though it has a large population of around 260,000.
 There are no cars roaming around emitting carbon fuel into the air.
 Venice is home to many artisans, designers and artists.
 These artisans and artists sell their work in marketplaces in and around the city.
 Venice is also home to the Piazza San Marco, Rialto Bridge and the Basilica San Marco.
 Venice is a lovely, scenic, medieval city that would be a perfect vacation spot for the eco-conscious traveler.
-The photos below are from my travels in 2004.
+The photos below are from my travels in Italy.

 (3) Hidden Valley Cabins in Queensland, Australia is completely solar powered.
 Travelers who arrive at Hidden Valley will be in for a true, sustainable experience.
 Visitors can opt to go on the Platypus or Night Safari or hike on a mountain trail while being surrounded by the Aussie bush wildlife.
 This is a wonderful green vacation spot for nature lovers.